Open Your Eyes (1997 film)

-Open Your Eyes (Abre los ojos) is a 1997 Spanish film directed and co-scored by Alejandro Amenábar & written by Amenábar and Mateo Gil.
-It stars Eduardo Noriega, Penélope Cruz, Chete Lera, Fele Martínez and Najwa Nimri.
-In 2002, Open Your Eyes was ranked no. 84 in the Top 100 Sci-Fi List by the Online Film Critics Society.
+Open Your Eyes (Abre los ojos) is a 1997 Spanish-language science fiction psychological thriller film directed and co-scored by Alejandro Amenábar, who co-wrote the screenplay with Mateo Gil.
+It stars Eduardo Noriega, Penélope Cruz, Chete Lera, Fele Martínez, and Najwa Nimri.
+The film follows a young man who begins to question reality following a car accident that disfigures his face.

-The film's intersecting planes of dream and reality have prompted some critics to suggest comparisons to Calderón de la Barca's 1635 play Life Is a Dream.
-An American remake entitled Vanilla Sky, directed by Cameron Crowe, was released in 2001, with Penélope Cruz reprising her role.
+Released on 19 December 1997 in Spain, the film was a financial success, grossing $9 million worldwide against a budget of $2.9 million.
+It received critical acclaim, with its intersecting planes of dream and reality prompting comparisons to Calderón de la Barca's 1635 play Life Is a Dream.
+An American remake, Vanilla Sky, was released in 2001.
+Directed by Cameron Crowe, it stars Tom Cruise and Penélope Cruz, with Cruz reprising her role of Sofía.